Hello

 DRAWINGS

-Though I often joke that “they just come out of the pen,” they’re usually triggered by a deep need for self-expression.
+Though I often joke that “they just come out of the pen,” they’re usually triggered by a deep urge, related to self-expression.
 The finished work may have no obvious connection with what sparked it.

 For example, this is from my Pandorica series (ref: Dr. Who).
 It’s pen and ink on paper, and about 10″ x 10″.